Baby Food Heavy Metals: Latest FDA Report, AB899 Compliance & Our Commitment

 Recently, FDA announced new industry standards for lead in processed foods intended for babies and children under two years of age.
 Foods covered by the draft guidance, Action Levels for Lead in Food Intended for Babies and Young Children include processed foods such as food packaged in jars, pouches, tubs and boxes.

-The new guidelines for lead are as follows:
+The guidelines for lead are as follows:

 • 10 parts per billion (ppb) for fruits, vegetables (excluding single-ingredient root vegetables), mixed meals (including grain and meat-based mixtures), yogurts, custards/pudding and single-ingredient meats.